GeoNet/delta/docs/MINISEED_METADATA_CONVENTIONS.md

 ## Colocated Sites

 In some cases, weak motion, tsunami, strong motion, or infrasound sites will be colocated at the same station.
-In these cases the station code follows the convention of the first installed sensor or the sensor fulfilling the station's primary data acquisition purpose.
-As examples:

-- Strong motion and infrasound sites installed at weak motion seismic network stations have the weak motion station code, because the weak motion site was installed first.
+When installed at the same time as weak motion or tsunami sites, station codes for strong motion and infrasound instruments will have either the weak motion or tsunami station code convention with the different sensor type sites denoted by the location code.
+Weak motion or tsunami capability added long after station establishment (for any kind of station) may be allocated its own station code or incorporated under the existing code.
+There is no established convention for these cases.

-- Strong motion sites installed at coastal sea level stations have the tsunami gauge station code.
-This is because the tsunami sensing is the primary purpose of the station.
+When strong motion and infrasound sensors are installed at existing weak motion or tsunami stations, the station code will be that of the existing station and the location code will reflect the sensor type.

 In all cases, sensor sites of different types are distinguished by their location code.